• Quantitative Measurements of Elastic and Viscoelastic Properties with FASTForce Volume CR - AN148 3.3MB

 • Quantitative Mechanical Property Mapping at the Nanoscale with PeakForce QNM - AN 128 1.3MB

-The scanning probe microscope (SPM) has long been recognized as a useful tool for measuring mechanical properties of materials.
-Until recently though, it has been impossible to achieve truly quantitative material property mapping with the resolution and convenience demanded by SPM researchers.
-A number of recent SPM mode innovations have taken aim at these limitations, and now, with the release of PeakForce QNM®, it is possible to identify material variations unambiguously and at high resolution across a topographic image.
-This application note discusses the principles and benefits of the PeakForce QNM imaging mode.
+Until recently, the scanning probe microscope has not been able to achieve truly quantitative material property mapping with the resolution and convenience demanded by AFM researchers.
+A number of recent mode innovations have taken aim at these limitations, and now, with PeakForce QNM, it is possible to identify material variations unambiguously and at high resolution across a topographic image.